shareup/phoenix-apple/Tests/PhoenixTests/server/README.md

-# Example websocket server for testing the Phoenix swift package
+# Server websocket server for testing the Phoenix swift package

 To start the server: